-Students will be notified when their clinical rotation is posted to Blackboard each semester.
-After checking Blackboard, each student must then proceed to the Blackboard link labeled 'Clinical Paperwork' and follow the instructions for their assigned location.
+Students will be notified when their clinical rotation is posted to the Learning Management System (LMS) site each semester.
+After checking the LMS, each student must then proceed to the LMS link labeled 'Clinical Paperwork' and follow the instructions for their assigned location.
 Failure to meet the deadlines will delay processing for your entire section.
 For the entire section to meet the clinical agency's deadlines, it may become necessary to remove a student from the rotation due to incomplete requirements.
 If this occurs, a student will be without placement and unable to meet course requirements.
 Dismissal from the course will be the consequence.
 If it is a second dismissal/failure, the student will be dismissed from the program.